All Episodes

 It's Friday, folks.

-Let's keep uh rolling on.
+Let's keep by rolling on.

-Live from the Southern Command in Sunny South Florida.
+Live from the Southern Command in sunny South Florida.

-It's open line Friday.
+It's Open Line Friday.

 It is our final big broadcast hour of the fastest three hours in media.

-L Rushbo on the Excellence in Broadcasting Network.
+El Rushbo on the Excellence in Broadcasting Network.

-They have you along.
+Happy to have you along.

 Talk about whatever you want.

-And the email address, L Rushbow at EIBNet.com.
+Telephone number 800-282-2882 and the email address, El Rushbo at EIBNet.com.

-This is during the thrust, if you will of the health care debate, an audience member Jane Sturm, the hand-picked audience, by the way.
+This is during the thrust, if you will, of the healthcare debate.

 Jane Sturm stood up.

-She said, My mother is now over 105.
+She said, my mother is now over 105.

-I said, Well, go for it.
+I said, well, go for it.

 And my 100-year-old mother said, go for it.

-Specialist said no, she's too old to have a pacemaker.
+Specialist said, no, she's too old to have a pacemaker.

-But when another specialist saw her, saw her joy of life, and so on, he said, I'm going for it.
+But when another specialist saw her, saw her joy of life and so on, he said, I'm going for it.

 That was over five years ago.

-Outside the medical criteria for prolonging life for somebody who's elderly, is there any consideration that can be given for a certain spirit, a certain joy of living, a quality of life, or is it just a medical cutoff at a certain age?
+Outside the medical criteria for prolonging life for somebody who's elderly, is there any consideration that can be given for a certain spirit, certain joy of living, a quality of life, or is it just a medical cutoff at a certain age?

 Now, before we get to Obama's answer, I have to tell you, as an American, the fact that that question was being asked in my country in 2009 sent chills down my back.

-Will Medicare, Medicaid pay for this?
+Will Medicare, Medicare pay for this?

 Stop and think about that.

-Are you gonna let my mother live?
+Are you going to let my mother live?

-I the I don't know about you folks.
+I don't know about you folks.

-One of them is having to ask a government official for permission for any kind of medical procedure, or further to ask a government official if I could get a medical procedure.
+One of them is having to ask a government official for permission for any kind of medical procedure or further to ask a government official if I could get a medical procedure.

-I just never computed here.
+I just never computed.

 Would you, Mr. President, factor that in when you decide who gets to live and die?